AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/encryption.md

 >[!IMPORTANT]
 >
 >No additional configuration is required in your Adobe Journey Optimizer custom action or journey to activate mTLS; this process occurs automatically when an mTLS-enabled endpoint is detected.
-Although Adobe does not require the use of the Common Name (CN) or the Subject Alternative Name (SAN) for additional validation, you should validate the certificate within your environment if your endpoints require this additional information.
-The CN and SANs for each certificate are available in the documentation as part of the certificate and can be used as an additional layer of ownership validation if you wish to do so.
+The Common Name (CN) and Subject Alternative Names (SAN) for each certificate are available in the documentation as part of the certificate and can be used as an additional layer of ownership validation if you wish to do so.
 >
 >RFC 2818, published in May 2000, deprecates the use of the Common Name (CN) field in HTTPS certificates for subject name verification.
 Instead, it recommends using the "Subject Alternative Name" extension (SAN) of the "dns name" type.